geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Now let me waft thee to my coral cave.

-" Oh ! lovelier far those regions of the main
+" Oh! lovelier far those regions of the main

 " Than bards can paint, or eastern fancy feign;